Painted rocksnail

-The painted rocksnail (Leptoxis coosaensis, formerly Leptoxis taeniata) is a species of freshwater snail with a gill and an operculum, an aquatic gastropod mollusk in the family Pleuroceridae.
+The painted rocksnail (Leptoxis coosaensis, formerly Leptoxis taeniata) is a species of freshwater snail with a gill and an operculum, an aquatic gastropod mollusc in the family Pleuroceridae.

 This species is endemic to the United States, specifically the state of Alabama.
 The snail has been listed as threatened on the United States Fish and Wildlife Service list of endangered species since October 28, 1998.